DEENUU1/science/README.md

 ## Roadmap
-- [ ] Create few scrapers with Scrapy
+- [ ] Create few scrapers
-- [ ] Add simple backend login using FastAPI
+- [ ] Add simple backend logic using FastAPI
 - [ ] Use HTMX as a frontend for the app

 ## Tech stack